Laie, Hawaii LDS Temple Recently updated !

 • It sits on 11.4 acres

-The 2 Rededicatioans were due to the fact that the temple underwent remodeling and upgrades.
+The 2 Rededications were due to the Temple undergoing remodeling and upgrades.

 History

-There were 10 missionaries that came to Hawaii and formed the Sandwich Islands Mission.
+10 missionaries came to Hawaii and formed the Sandwich Islands Mission.

-The church purchased a 6,000-acre sugar cane plantation for $14,000, this was in 1865.
+The church purchased a 6,000-acre sugarcane plantation for $14,000 in 1865.
 They did this so that the Latter-Day Saints would have a place to meet.

-When the temple was being built they ran out of wood and this was a scarce commodity.
-A ship ran aground and the temple builders volunteered to help the boat.
-They unloaded some of the cargo of wood.
-To show gratitude, the boat gave the wood to them.
-It just happened to be just enough to finish the temple.
+When the Temple was being built, they ran out of wood, and this was a scarce commodity.
+A Ship ran aground, and the temple builders volunteered to help the boat.
+They unloaded some of the wooden cargo.
+To show gratitude, the boat gave them the woo.
+It just happened to be just enough to finish the Temple.

 Pictures